- 1. We need to hear from you, our patient.

-After your intake assessment it is our policy to verify benefits with your insurance company.
-This can take a few hours to get done.
-Sometimes an insurance company will request a face-to-face assessment with a member of the admissions department.
-This would require you to make an appointment to come to our facility.
+After your intake assessment we’ll verify benefits with your insurance company.
+It can be verified in just a few hours, although there are instances where an insurance company will request a face-to-face assessment with a member of our admissions department.
+If an appointment is required for your insurance coverage, we’ll help you get set up.

-After all assessments are completed and insurance or payment has been secured, the next step is to call and set up an admission time.
+After all assessments are completed and insurance or payment has been secured, the next step is to call us to set up an admission time.

-We will start the admissions process with some initial paperwork.
-We will then check you into a room with introductions to your roommates and a search of your bags.
-The nurse will complete a nursing assessment with you and within 72 hours, you will meet with a member of the counseling staff.
-Unless excused by a member of the treatment team or the nurse, you are required to attend groups once the admission process is complete.
+The admissions process begins with some initial paperwork.
+Next, we’ll check you into a room, introduce you to your roommates and perform a routine search of your bags.
+The nurse will complete a health assessment with you, and within 72 hours you will meet with a member of the mental health counseling staff.
+Unless you are excused by a member of the treatment team or the nurse, you are required to attend groups once the admission process is complete.

-We understand that checking into treatment is an emotional time.
-Please feel free to ask questions at any point in your stay.
-We are here to help!
+Checking into treatment is usually an emotional time.
+We want you to know that we understand that and we’re here to help.
+Please feel free to ask questions during any point in your stay.
+We will be so happy to answer them.
+You’re not alone in this journey.